List of Criminal Minds characters

 This is a list of characters in the television series Criminal Minds, an American police procedural drama which premiered September 22, 2005, on CBS and concluded its original run on February 19, 2020.
 It is also shown on A&E and Ion Television in the United States.
-A sixteenth season of the show began airing on Paramount+ on November 24, 2022.
+A nineteenth season of the show will began airing on Paramount+ in May 2026.